Mandatory Water Use Curtailment

 How would mandatory curtailment work?

-In April 2024, LCRA provided firm customers with information on the amount of water they would be allotted during a mandatory curtailment period based on their use during a recent, dry baseline year.
-The baseline year is June 2022 through May 2023.
-Customers can request a modification to their allotted amount if the reference year is not reflective of the customer’s current reasonable demand.
-Customers are required to develop a plan outlining what measures they will take to meet the required curtailment.
+LCRA would provide firm customers with information on the amount of water they would be allotted during a mandatory curtailment period based on their use during a recent, dry baseline year.
+Customers could request a modification to their allotted amount if the reference year is not reflective of the customer’s current reasonable demand.
+Customers would be required to develop a plan outlining what measures they will take to meet the required curtailment.
+Most firm customers prepared pro rata curtailment plans in 2024.
+These plans can be updated to reduce the effort in preparing a curtailment plan.

 Could LCRA impose a surcharge to firm customers that use over the allotted amount?

-LCRA rules provide for a tiered surcharge rate of up to 10 times the standard firm water rate of $155 per acre-foot, depending upon the percent of water used above the authorized allotted amount.
-The surcharge would be for firm customers such as cities and water districts, not residential customers.
+LCRA rules provide for a tiered surcharge rate of up to 10 times the standard firm water rate of $165 per acre-foot, depending upon the percent of water used above the authorized allotted amount.
+The surcharge would be for firm customers such as cities and water districts, not residential customers or other end users.
 The LCRA Board also may establish different surcharge amounts at the time it declares a DWDR.

 Will LCRA allow a customer to use more water than its allotted amount?

-In general, no. However, LCRA will consider granting a customer a variance to its allotted curtailment amount if LCRA determines that failure to grant the variance would cause an emergency condition adversely affecting public health, welfare or safety.
+In general, no. If we are in Stage 4, however, LCRA will consider granting a customer a variance to its allotted curtailment amount if LCRA determines that failure to grant the variance would cause an emergency condition adversely affecting public health, welfare or safety.
 Details of how to apply for a variance are included in LCRA’s pro rata rules.

 When would the mandatory curtailment end?